FarronF/limerick-council-meetings/meetings/2024/03/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st February 2024.md

 scheduling minor drainage works in the estate to relieve surface water ponding at the rear

 of the estate.
-It is expected that these works will be carried out shortly.--- 14.Question submitted by Councillor Donegan
+It is expected that these works will be carried out shortly.
+---
+14.Question submitted by Councillor Donegan

 “I will ask at the next meeting of the Cappamore-Kilmallock Municipal District when the